Achieving consistent great prints requires a good printer, excellent filament, and a level bed.

 Upgrade to an Auto Bed Leveling System

-If you’re a perfectionist or find the process a bit too tedious, you should consider upgrading to an auto bed leveling system.
-Most printers will hold their levels for several print cycles, but I’ve yet to come across anyone who actually enjoys the process of leveling the bed.
+If you’re a perfectionist or find the process too tedious, consider upgrading to an auto bed leveling system.
+Most printers will hold their levels for several print cycles, but I’ve yet to see anyone who enjoys leveling the bed.

 You can upgrade a budget and entry-level printers with a leveling sensor.
-The three most popular options are the BLTouch, CRTouch, and 3DTouch.
+The two most popular choices are the BLTouch and CRTouch.
+You can’t go wrong with either choice, but we like Creality’s CRTouch because its optical sensor provides greater accuracy.

-Auto bed leveling systems work by detecting the distance between the nozzle and the print bed.
-The system automatically adjusts the Z Offset when printing by measuring the distance at different points.
+Auto bed leveling systems detect the distance between the nozzle and the print bed.
+The system automatically adjusts the print head during printing to account for differences in the build surface.

 An auto-leveling system provides consistent first layers across the entire print surface.